 Ensure Articles Are Visible Outside LinkedIn

-When publishing articles on LinkedIn, attract maximum attention and benefits by making sure they can be seen outside of LinkedIn’s platform, such as:
+When publishing articles on LinkedIn, make sure they can be seen outside of LinkedIn too in order to give it maximum visibility, such as:

 - In Google’s search results, and on other search engines.